program-repair/program-repair.github.io/README.md

 # program-repair.org #

 This website is a community-driven effort to provide up-to-date references about automated program repair.
-We'd love you to contribute new publications, tools and benchmarks to make information on program-repair.org more objective, complete and accurate.

-## Website content ##
+## Bibliography ##

 Our website lists publications